opensessions/opensessions/README.md

 ### Running
 Run the server with `npm start`.
 After a few seconds, the server should be up and running and give you the access URLs for your app.

+### Contributing
+Test coverage can be managed by maintaining various files like `*.test.js` or `test/*.js` throughout the codebase, using [Enzyme Shallow](https://github.com/airbnb/enzyme/blob/master/docs/api/shallow.md) and [Jasmine](http://jsfiddle.net/lucassus/4DrrW/) to test components.